-We've put on our walking boots and got out to see some of the most stunning free parks around the UK.
+We've laced up our walking boots and ventured out to see some of the most stunning free parks and recreational areas around the UK.
 So leave your back garden for some of the best in the UK and discover new picnic spots to enjoy this summer.

 A guide to parks and recreation